cambridgehackers/connectal/doc/library/source/bsv/pipe.rst

 .. bsv:module:: mkRangePipeOut#()(RangePipeIfc#(a))

    Creates a Pipe of values from xbase to xlimit by xstep.
-Used by Memread.
+Used by MemRead.